Wildfire Smoke Air Monitoring Response Technology (WSMART) Pilot

 The Wildfire Smoke Air Monitoring Response Technology (WSMART) pilot is part of a federal government response to address the growing threat of wildfires and related smoke impacts that are a public health concern in the United States.
 In many areas affected by wildfire smoke, air monitoring data may be limited or absent.
 Supplemental monitoring technologies can help air monitoring organizations gather timely data to assess smoke impacts and provide public health information.

-The current systems that are available upon request are two stationary sampling systems – the PurpleAir sensor and Thingy AQ sensor system – and a portable system called the Vehicle Add-On Mobile Monitoring System (VAMMS).
-The research team is preparing a fourth sensor system for inclusion and the loan request form will be updated when this is available.
+The primary measurement of the supplemental technologies is fine particulate matter (PM2.5), with carbon monoxide (CO), total volatile organic compounds (tVOCs), and black carbon also measured in some systems.
+The current systems that are available upon request are two stationary sampling systems – a PM2.5 sensor and multipollutant sensor (PM2.5, CO, tVOC) system – and a portable system called the Vehicle Add-on Mobile Monitoring System (VAMMS).
 If you are representing a state, local or tribal air agency and wish to request one or multiple air monitors, please fill out the online form.

 Details on equipment available for loan: